 1,62,567 hundis, kept by people all year round, were broken on 19th April 2019 like every year to commemorate the birth anniversary of Vicente Ferrer, RDT's Founder.
-The proceeds, all managed by the communities, were donated to RDT's programmes for education for orphaned children and supplementary nutrition.
+The proceeds from the communities, were donated to RDT's programmes for education for orphaned children and supplementary nutrition.